Tibet for Taiwan Residents: Teaching and FAQs of Tibet Entry Letter Application|2026

 Q14:Can I stay in Tibet by myself after the trip?

-A: No. The Tibet entry letter for Taiwan travelers is issued according to the declared itinerary and dates together with the tour guide and vehicle, which is a "group entry" system.
+A: No. The Tibet Entry Permit (Letter) for Taiwan travelers is issued in accordance with the declared itinerary and date of travel, together with the tour guide and vehicle, and belongs to the "group entry" system.
 At the end of the trip, they must leave Tibet with the group and cannot extend their stay or break away from the group on their own.

-If you want to stay a few more days, add sights or extend your trip.This must be discussed with our consultant before the accession letter is sent for review.In addition, the travel agent should report the information in the application at the same time.
+If you want to stay a few more days, add sights or extend your trip.It is important to discuss with our consultants prior to trial.In addition, the travel agent should report the information in the application at the same time.

-Once the Tibet Entry Letter has been approved, it is impossible to change the date or increase the length of stay, so it is advisable to confirm the itinerary once before the trip to be on the safest side.
+Once the entry information has been approved, it is not possible to change the dates or increase the length of stay, so it is advisable to confirm the itinerary once before the trip to be on the safest side.

 Q15:I am not from Taiwan, can I enter Tibet with a U.S. passport?